Hardening of the arteries

 - Whether you smoke or are overweight

-- Whether you have high blood pressure or diabetes
+- Whether you have diabetes or other heart disease risk factors

-In some cases, the plaque can cause a weak spot in the wall of an artery.
+In some cases, the plaque is part of a process that causes a weakening of the wall of an artery.
 This can lead to a bulge in an artery called an aneurysm